 - Sometimes the OPP appeal the sentence given to the offender if they think it was inadequate.

-- The police informant should provide you with updates on the appeal and also the outcome.
+- The investigating officer should provide you with updates on the appeal and also the outcome.

 - If the appeal against conviction is upheld, it may lead to the case being retried.